survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 - The most valuable placeholders are `[name]`, `[contenthash]`, and `[ext]`.
 A content hash is derived based on the chunk content.
 - If you are using `MiniCssExtractPlugin`, you should use `[contenthash]` as well.
 This way the generated assets get invalidated only if their content changes.

-Even though the project generates hashes now, the output isn't flawless.
-The problem is that if the application changes, it invalidates the vendor bundle as well.
-The next chapter digs deeper into the topic and shows you how to extract webpack **runtime** to resolve the issue.
+The next chapter discusses the topic of webpack **runtime**.
+To make sure changes made to it won't invalidate more code than it should, it's a good practice to separate it.

 T> [Philip Walton has written about caching in detail](https://philipwalton.com/articles/cascading-cache-invalidation/) and his article is a great read if you want to know more about the topic on a more general level.